 Each month, the Social Security Administration (SSA) publishes a statistical report showing SSD claims data and average payment amounts.
-These statistics give current and future beneficiaries a good understanding of where disability benefits fall and how their compare to the average.
+These statistics give both current and future beneficiaries a good understanding of where disability benefits fall and how theirs compare to the average.
 Below is our July 2016 SSD benefits statistics report analysis.

 Overview of July 2016 SSD Benefits Statistics